How AI is Transforming Endurance Coaching

 • Bayesian updating allows the model’s injury risk estimate to sharpen over time as it learns each athlete’s individual vulnerability profile.

-The critical point is that these systems do not replace clinical judgment.
-They function as an early warning layer, surfacing risks that would otherwise go unnoticed until the athlete is already limping.
+These systems do not replace clinical judgment.
+They function as an early warning layer, surfacing risks that would otherwise go unnoticed until the athlete is already symptomatic.

 Real-Time Coaching: Closing the Feedback Loop